spdobest/RxJavaWorld/README.md

 - In reactive programming the consumer code blocks reacts to the data as it comes in.
 - RxJava is used for reactive programming.
 In reactive programming, the consumer reacts to the data as it comes in.
 Reactive programming allows for event changes to propagate to registered observers.

-**ReactiveX** is a technology or project which integrate Reactive Programm using the combination of Observer Pattern,Functional and Iterator Pattern.
+**ReactiveX** is a technology or project which integrate Reactive Program using the combination of Observer Pattern,Functional and Iterator Pattern.
 **RxJava** is the Java implementation of Reactive Programming.
 It's nothing but user will react on the data we get as output.

 **ReactiveX is a short word for reactive extensions.**